vjks/PasswordGenerator/README.md

 These are the requirements:

-Must be 15 to 30 characters in length
+Must be 15 to 30 characters in length - Done
 Contain at least two UPPERCASE letters
 Contain at least two lowercase letters
 Contain at least two numbers (0-9)
 Contain at least two of the following special characters: